Blog

 • Physical memory is the actual RAM in the computer, while virtual memory is an operating system abstraction that gives each program its own address space and maps those addresses to physical memory.

 • The memory layout of a running program describes how the system stores different kinds of data needed to run a program.
-For example, The program code and heap are stored at the beginning of the memory block, while the call stack are stored at the end.
+For example, the program code and heap are stored at the beginning of the memory block, while the call stack is stored at the end.

 • Function calls and the stack